 After a splashy reveal two years ago, little was heard about the Solar Roof.
 Tesla said its was partnering with Home Depot to promote its solar products but nothing came of that initiative, which was quietly withdrawn.
 Elon said solar and storage would be featured at Tesla stores, but with no roof tiles available and the supply of its Powerwall residential storage batteries severely limited, that hasn’t been the most exciting of talking points.

 Canopies Over Fremont

 Tesla is now working on Version 3 of its solar roof product, and reportedly is on a hiring spree for rolling it out.
-The solar tiles are now called Solarglass and apparently undergoing product testing at the Fremont factory.
+The solar tiles are apparently undergoing product testing at the Fremont factory.
 According to CNBC, Tesla has gotten permission from the city to install several canopies over testing areas to protect them from inclement weather and passing drones.

 Musk Remains Optimistic